 - Encourage people to write a short story instead of bullet points.

-- In your check-in make the project names bold so people can quickly scan the parts that are relevant for them.
+- In your check-ins make the project names bold so people can quickly scan the parts that are relevant for them.

 - Once in a while discuss the check-ins with your team.
-Can we improve?
-Do we need to alter the notification time?
+Can they be improve?

 Tools for daily check-ins